Akpan123/GSAP/README.md

 ## Features

-In this course, You’ll learn how to:
+In this Project, I learned how to:

 - ✨ Parallax Like a Pro
 - ⚡️ Master Clip-Path Magic